locomotivemtl/charcoal-app/README.md

 $app->run();
 ```

+> The [boilerplate](https://github.com/locomotivemtl/charcoal-project-boilerplate) provides a good example of a front controller.

 ## Routes and RequestController

 All routes are actually handled by the *Slim* app.
 Charcoal Routes are just *definition* of a route: